 30 credits

-The module is designed to help you develop many of the basic skills used in the discipline of economics.
+The module will help you develop many of the basic skills used in the discipline of economics.
 The module explores and covers a variety of study and research techniques.
 You will develop skills in the use of language, writing, ICT usage, data collection, data interpretation and group work.
 Key threshold economic concepts will also be incorporated.
-Particular emphasis will be placed on small group learning and personal development planning.
+Particular emphasis will be placed on small-group learning and personal development planning.

 30 credits